deeppavlov/dd-idde/README.md

 3. Double click on that suggestion.
 You can specify the speech function of your target response if you like, or you can do that later, either in code or from the Draw.io Dialog Designer.
 4. To add the text, you need to find the node of your target response in code and write the text in the ```RESPONSE``` field.

+### Use MIDAS Recommendation System
+If you want to work not with speech functions, but with dialog acts:
+1. In extension settings find `Dff > Vscode-drawio: Selected-predictor` and change `sfc` to `midas`
+2. In Draw.io designer tab in VS Code, double click on the node, e.g., ```start_node```, then choose a dialog act (MIDAS) from the list and click on ```save```.
+Now you can click on the node again and click on ```Show Suggestions``` menu item.
+If nothing shows up click again.
+3. Pick the suggestion based on the dialog act you want to add support for.
+4. Double click on that suggestion.
+You can specify the dialog act of your target response if you like, or you can do that later, either in code or from the Draw.io Dialog Designer.
+5. To add the text, you need to find the node of your target response in code and write the text in the ```RESPONSE``` field.
+6. You can see the list of dialog acts and examples [here](https://github.com/deepmipt/dream/blob/feat/is_midas/skills/dff_book_sfc_skill/README.md#all-dialog-acts-available-for-use).

 ### Run
 Once you've designed your Discourse-Driven open-domain chatbot, you can run it:
 1. Open Terminal in the ```dialog_flow_sdk``` folder.